4 Ways to Spend 3 Days in Cocoa Beach

 Explore the Land.
 It’s not all water and deep space; Cocoa Beach has its share of interesting activities on good old fashioned terra firma, too.
 A good way to see it all is to just rent a bike at A1A Beach Rentals, and cruise at your own pace.
 For those with children, the Cocoa Beach Skate Park is considered one of the better such parks in the state, plus admission is only $3.
 And if you want to get away from the concrete, Cocoa Beach has an abundance of natural habitats to explore: The Thousand Island Conservation area is a natural wonder, great for hiking, fishing, kayaking, and canoeing.
 When there, look for our endangered manatees as they cruise playfully in the shallow waters.
 There’s no fee to enter the preserve, and many entrance points, so take your time and make a day of it.

 Explore the Air: For those looking to get off the ground of Cocoa Beach and into the sultry air above Florida’s Space Coast, there are some interesting options there, as well.
-What about strapping on a jet pack from East Coast Jet Pack?
-With their state-of-the-art equipment, this is an option to explore the air that most have never tried.
-Try the challenging obstacle course above the trees at Cocoa Beach Aerial Adventures, or really take to the air with the scenic tours at Florida Biplanes Inc. They have helicopters available as well, and the sunset flights are highly recommended (there’s flat out no better way to see the sunset over the lagoon).
-Finally, for those needing thrills, try jumping out of a plane at Skydive Titusville; you can get views of the Kennedy Space Center from the comfort of 15,000 feet in the air.
+Try the challenging obstacle course above the trees at Cocoa Beach Aerial Adventures, or really take to the air with the scenic tours at Florida Air Tours.
+They have helicopters available as well, and the sunset flights are highly recommended (there’s flat out no better way to see the sunset over the lagoon).
+Finally, for those needing thrills, try jumping out of a plane at Skydive Space Center; you can get views of the Kennedy Space Center from the comfort of 15,000 feet in the air.